 Due to website restructuring, the library catalogue search may be unavailable.
 To search our library collection, download this excel spreadsheet.

-Please note, the reference library will be closed from 16:00 on Friday 22 December until 09:30 on Tuesday 2 January.
+Please note that the reference library will be closed from 16:00 on Thursday 29th March until 09:30 on Tuesday 3 April.

 The Heritage & Education Centre’s updated combined collections catalogue is now available for the first time online.
 The library catalogue contains records of books, journals, conference papers, registers, rules and regulations, journal articles, statistics, research reports and inquiries.